damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/public-api.md

 });
 ```

-You can also pass a `configId` to check for as well as a url in case you want to overwrite the one in the address bar from the browser.
+You can also pass a `configId` to check for as well as a URL in case you want to overwrite the current one in the address bar from the browser.
 This is useful for mobile or desktop cases like Electron or Cordova/Ionic.

 ```ts
 const url = '...';